The conservative Camassa-Holm flow with step-like irregular initial data

 Existence and stability of global weak solutions for initial data in the phase space $\CHdom$ will be established by means of the inverse spectral transform method (originally developed for the Korteweg--de Vries equation~\cite{abcl91, abse81, ecvH81} by Gardner, Greene, Kruskal and Miura~\cite{gagrkrmi67}).
+In fact, our results imply well-posedness of the conservative Camassa--Holm flow on $\CHdom$ in some sense (see Remark~\ref{rem:BressanUniq} for further details).
 To this end, we will consider the associated isospectral problem

 where $z$ is a complex spectral parameter and $\omega = u - u_{xx}$ in a distributional sense.
 Despite a large amount of articles, relatively little is known about inverse problems for~\eqref{eqnISP} when $\omega$ is allowed to be indefinite and $\dip$ to be not zero.
 In fact, most of the literature on this subject restricts to the case when $\dip$ vanishes identically and $\omega$ is strictly positive and smooth (in which case the spectral problem can be transformed into a standard potential form that is known from the Korteweg--de Vries equation~\cite{besasz98, le04, mc03b}).
 Apart from the explicitly solvable finite dimensional case~\cite{besasz00, ConservMP, InvPeriodMP} and~\cite{ConservCH}, only insufficient partial uniqueness results~\cite{be04, bebrwe08, bebrwe12, bebrwe15, LeftDefiniteSL, CHPencil, TFCPeriod, IsospecCH} have been obtained so far for the inverse problem in the indefinite case.